Enixma/Android-Foundations/README.md

 # Android-Foundations
-Foundation classes for Android application
+Foundation classes and dependencies for Android application to achieve:
+- Clean architecture with Usecases
+- MVP Pattern
+- Dependency Injection
+- Usage of Architecture components